alexandrovteam/pySM/README.md

 # README #
-This repository accompanies the article: *Palmer et al., FDR-controlled metabolite annotation for high-resolution imaging mass spectrometry* and provides a reference implementation of our pipeline for false-discovery-rate controlled annotation of high-resolution imaging mass spectrometry data.
+This repository accompanies the article: *Palmer et al., FDR-controlled metabolite annotation for high-resolution imaging mass spectrometry* and provides a reference implementation of our pipeline for False Discovery Rate-controlled metabolite annotation of high-resolution imaging mass spectrometry data.

 The pipeline is developed and implemented by the [Alexandrov Team](http://www.embl.de/research/units/scb/alexandrov/) at EMBL Heidelberg.